perladvent/perldotcom/content/article/_pub_2000_07_p5pdigest_THISWEEK-20000709.md

 Jarkko did some work on `pod/buildtoc`, which is the program that constructs the `perltoc` man page.
 He made a long list of pods that had been added but which were not in `buildtoc`'s list of files to include.
-JesÃºs Quiroga sent his list of pods that are in the 5.6.0 distribution---there are 326 of them.
+Jesús Quiroga sent his list of pods that are in the 5.6.0 distribution---there are 326 of them.
 There was some discussion about what to do with the many miscellaneous and platform-specific items, but no clear conclusion.